 We realize that you may have questions around programs and finances.
 Please read through the following information for details.

-We are offering our popular Adventure Quest camps online this summer, along with online versions of Star Quest, Quest & Quill, Power Quest & Legends of Mazonia (See details).
+We have been offering our popular Adventure Quest to run online since April, and have also adapted other Quest programs to run online such as Star Quest, Quest & Quill, Power Quest, Mythology Quest & Legends of Mazonia (See details).
 Our virtual programs meet on Zoom with small groups of up to 6 kids per Quest Leader.
 Kids are immersed in an exciting Quest where they interact in the theater of the mind!
-Kids who have never attended our programs and are interested in signing up for an online program are encouraged to sign up for one of our Friday Mini-Quests to try it out.
-More about online camps.
+Kids who have never attended our programs and are interested in signing up for an online program are encouraged to sign up for one of our Friday QUEST!
+Mini-Adventures to try it out.
+More about online programs.

-In-Person Camps – What changes will be made to promote good health at camp?
+In-Person Programs – What changes will be made to promote good health at camp?

-- Groups will be kept to 6 campers or less.
+- Groups will be kept to 5 participants or less.
 Each group will isolate from other groups and will only interact with their own quest leader.
 Activities within the group will be set up to allow for distancing between participants whenever possible.
-Masks will be required for everyone when less than 8’ apart.
+Masks will be required for everyone when less than 6’ apart.

 - We will have hand-washing stations as well as bottled hand sanitizer and will make sure that campers and staff are stopping several times per day, especially at the start of the program and before snack and meals, to wash their hands.